State, county crews begin preparation for Calvin

 Check out more news from around Hawaii

-“The interesting thing is whichever side of the storm we get, whether we get hit straight on you might have 40 to 50 mph winds that can cause lots of problems depending which angle it comes – it might be too early to make that determination now but we need to be prepared for the worst situation and hope for the best,” Mayor Roth added.
+“The interesting thing is whichever side of the storm we get, whether we get hit straight on you might have 40 to 50 mph winds that can cause lots of problems depending which angle it comes,” Roth explained.
+“It might be too early to make that determination now but we need to be prepared for the worst situation and hope for the best.”

+For the latest weather reports, click here to head over to KHON2.com’s Weather Blog.